Denise George

-Denise N. George, also known as Denise George-Counts, is a U.S. Virgin Islands lawyer and former television news reporter who served as the Attorney General of the Virgin Islands.
-She completed a Bachelor of Arts in radio, television, and film at the University of Maryland, College Park.
-George completed a Juris Doctor from Howard University School of Law in 1984.
+Denise N. George, also known as Denise George-Counts, is a U.S. Virgin Islands lawyer and former television news reporter who served as the Attorney General of the United States Virgin Islands.
+She completed a Bachelor of Arts degree in radio, television, and film at the University of Maryland, College Park.
+George completed a Juris Doctor degree from Howard University School of Law in 1984.